shayzimm/git-practice/git_gh_guidelines.md

 `git push`

-## 7. Go to GitHub to create a pull request
+## 7. Go to GitHub to create a Pull Request
+A Pull Request (PR) initiates a code review before any commits are merged to the main branch.

-Create a pull request from the repo's main page
+You can create a PR from the repo's main page on GitHub.

-Fill out the PR template
+Fill out the PR template.

-Assign reviewers to conduct a code review before your changes can be merged with the main branch
+Assign reviewer/s to conduct a code review before your changes are be merged with the main branch.

 ##